Mr. PlayasMexico's Insider Beach Guide

 Marina San Carlos — The Most Convenient Location

-Restaurants, shops, tour operators, and the boat launches all within walking distance.
-The Marinaterra Hotel & Spa is here — the closest thing San Carlos has to a full-service luxury hotel.
+Restaurants, shops, tour operators, and boat launches all within walking distance.
+The Marinaterra Hotel & Spa is here — the closest thing San Carlos has to a full-service property.
 Nightly rates: $120–200 USD.
-The surrounding area has condos and small hotels in the $60–100 USD range.
-Not beachfront but everything is accessible.
+The surrounding area has condos and smaller hotels in the $60–100 USD range.
+Not beachfront, but everything is accessible on foot.

 Playa Los Algodones — The Flagship Beach

 The most sought-after rental location.
 Beachfront houses here go for $150–400 USD/night in high season, $100–250 USD in low season.
 Properties range from small apartments above the beach to large villas with private pools.
-Sunset Bar & Grill and the main waterfront restaurants are here.
+The main waterfront restaurants and Sunset Bar & Grill are here.
 Best for first visits and beach-focused trips.

 Playa Blanca and El Crestón — Quiet and Practical

-Quieter residential areas with good rental inventory.
-Slightly more affordable than Los Algodones.
-El Crestón is practical — supermarkets, pharmacies, and the central boulevard are close.
+Quieter residential areas with good rental inventory and slightly more affordable prices than Los Algodones.
+El Crestón is practical — supermarkets, pharmacies, and the central boulevard close by.
 Playa Blanca has the finest white sand but more limited public access.
-Good mid-range option.
+Good mid-range option for longer stays.

 Bahía San Francisco — Remote

 For travelers who specifically want isolation.
-A handful of rental properties provide extreme quiet, stunning turquoise water, and a 10-minute drive to any services.
-Not for first-timers but exceptional for return visitors who know what they want.
+A handful of rental properties with extreme quiet, stunning turquoise water, and a 10-minute drive to any services.
+Not for first-timers but exceptional for return visitors who know exactly what they want.

 Hotels vs Vacation Rentals